lamak-qaizar/lamak-qaizar.github.io/docs/services.markdown

 permalink: /services/
 ---

-Get the full value out of software teams by unlocking agility and technical excellence.
+Unlock agility and technical excellence and get the best out of software teams.

 I can help teams and organisations:

 - **Deliver faster** by identifying constraints, untangling teams and cross-team dependencies
 - **Reduce costs** by minimising defects, rework, and improving critical components
 - **Create business value** by enabling experimentation and aligning teams to customers
-- **Find joy** in their work *again* by improving productivity, culture and learning
+- **Find joy** in their work by improving productivity and culture, and accelerating learning

 I usually work with small to mid-sized organisations or teams within larger organisations.
 I work **hands-on** with leaders and engineers to solve problems while simultaneously providing training - so that improvement carries on and lasts.